 The unusual stems and timely blossoms of these commonly grown house plants are both delightful and fascinating.
-Christmas cactus is an old favorite.
-It has striking, bright green arched branches made up of flat, scalloped 11/2 inch long joints.
+Christmas cacti are an old favorite.
+They have striking, bright green arched branches made up of flat, scalloped 11/2 inch long joints.
 The branches droop, especially when in bloom.
-It’s multi-trumpeted, 3-inch long, rosy red flowers, plus other colors, appear at Christmas time.
+Their multi-trumpeted, 3-inch long, rosy red flowers, plus other colors, appear at Christmas time.

 LIGHT: Place in a bright but indirectly lit south, east or west window.

 WATER: Keep very moist during growth and flowering.
 At other times, allow to dry between waterings.